 To access the black chutes from North and South ridge you will need to take a short hike from the Golden Eagle Express, which is well worth it, as the snow, as well as the fantastic long descents, will make you soon forget the hike.

-The Big Mountain Centre ski school, offers private instruction, group lessons and a range of excellent Avalanche Skill Training Courses.
+Kicking Horse is an off-piste, and backcountry resort, and needs to be respected as such.
+The Big Mountain Centre ski school offers private instruction, group lessons and a range of excellent Avalanche Skill Training Courses.

-Golden is the place to stay, if you want more of a ski town local vibe.
-It's a bit rough round the edges and has a real frontier town feel, which is great and completely the opposite to staying in Banff, which has a very sterile generic North American feel.
+The resort base is generally pretty quiet.
+Golden is the place to stay, if you want more of a ski town vibe.
+It's a bit rough round the edges and has a real frontier feel, which is great and completely the opposite to staying in Banff, which has a more generic North American feel.

-In the nearby town of Golden, the Rockwater Grill and Bar has live music and comedy served up with the staple Canadian bar food, while the ELEVEN22 restaurant is a more family-friendly place with an Asian twist.
-If looking for a cheap bed, then the Dreamcatcher Hostel has affordable bunk rooms ($33) and privates from $85 for two.
+In Golden, the Rockwater Grill and Bar has live music and comedy served up with the staple Canadian bar food, while the Eleven 22 restaurant is a more family-friendly place with an Asian twist.
+If looking for a cheap bed, then the Dreamcatcher Hostel has affordable bunk rooms.
 Just out of town on the Interstate 1, there are a whole host of chain hotels, such as Best Western and Ramada.